sodadata/soda-core/soda/contracts/README.md

 # Verifying a data contract

 Verifying a contract means checking that data in a dataset complies with the information in the contract.
-This is also known as "Enforcement" of a contract.
+This is also known as 'enforcement'.

-Ideally you want to verify all new data in a separate table before appending it to a larger table
+Ideally you want to verify all new data before making it available to consumers in a table.
+Therefore, it is best practice to store batches of new data first in a temporary table, verify the contract on there and only when that succeeds, append it to the larger table.

-There are several

-comes down to verifying that a certain dataset (like eg a table) complies with the specification in the contract file.
-When the contract does not comply, the data owner and potentially the consumers should be notified.

 > Known limitation: At the moment there possibility to verify contracts using the CLI.
 Only a
 > Python programmatic API is available.